devuan/arm-sdk/README.md

 and mindful atmosphere of its wonderful premises.

-ARM SDK is Copyright (c) 2016 by the Dyne.org Foundation

-ARM SDK is designed, written and maintained by parazyd <parazyd@dyne.org>
+ARM SDK is Copyright (c) 2016 by the Dyne.org Foundation ARM SDK is designed, written and maintained by parazyd <parazyd@dyne.org>

-Inspiration taken from Devuan SDK and Kali Linux ARM buildscripts.
+The ARM SDK also uses code from Devuan SDK and Kali Linux ARM buildscripts.

-This source code is free software; you can redistribute it and/or modify it under the terms of the GNU Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+This source code is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This source code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-Please refer to the GNU Public License for more details.
+This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-You should have received a copy of the GNU Public License along with this source code; if not, write to: Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.
+You should have received a copy of the GNU General Public License along with this source code.
+If not, see <http://www.gnu.org/licenses/>.